Medically reviewed by Drugs.com. Last updated on Jul 10, 2019.

 Thyrotoxicosis (type 1 amiodarone-induced)

-Based on the American Thyroid Association guidelines for the management of Hyperthyroidism and Other Causes of Thyrotoxicosis, treatment with methimazole is recommended in overt thyrotoxicosis (type 1 amiodarone-induced) to reduce thyroid hormone production [Ross 2016].
+Based on the American Thyroid Association guidelines for the diagnosis and management of Hyperthyroidism and Other Causes of Thyrotoxicosis, treatment with methimazole is recommended in overt thyrotoxicosis (type 1 amiodarone-induced) to reduce thyroid hormone production [Ross 2016].
 Use in combination with a corticosteroid if etiology of thyrotoxicosis (eg type 1 or type 2) cannot be unequivocally determined or if patient is too clinically unstable to allow a trial of monotherapy.

 Hypersensitivity to methimazole or any component of the formulation

-Hyperthyroidism associated with Graves disease (off label) (Ross 2016): Oral: Note: Individualize dose based on serum free T4 and T3 levels and clinical status to restore euthyroidism and minimize adverse effects.
+Hyperthyroidism associated with Graves disease (Ross 2016): Note: Individualize dose based on serum free T4 and T3 levels and clinical status to restore euthyroidism and minimize adverse effects.
 Adjunctive therapy with potassium iodide may be beneficial in controlling hyperthyroidism and may allow lower initial dosages of methimazole to be used (Sato 2015).

-Initial: 10 to 30 mg once daily; based on free T4 levels, lower doses (eg, 5 mg/day) or higher doses (eg, 40 mg/day) may be considered however initial doses >30 mg/day are associated with increased adverse effects.
+Oral: Initial: 10 to 30 mg once daily; based on free T4 levels, lower doses (eg, 5 mg/day) or higher doses (eg, 40 mg/day) may be considered however initial doses >30 mg/day are associated with increased adverse effects.
 In patients with severe disease, administering the daily dose in 2 divided doses (eg, 15 to 20 mg twice daily) may increase efficacy (methimazole duration of action may be less than 24 hours).

 The following recommendations may be considered to guide initial dosing based on free T4 levels: